Food Access & Equity

 A collaborative and community-led program which addresses food access and education in our community, Grow Your Own is a partnership of the best kind.

-The project – a collaboration among CAE, the Hardwick Area Food Pantry, and Wonder Arts – involves a steering committee of dedicated community volunteers with a mission to increase food independence, better health, and well-being through shared knowledge and experience.
+The Grow Your Own project – a collaboration among CAE, the Hardwick Area Food Pantry, and Wonder Arts – involves a steering committee of dedicated community volunteers with a mission to increase food independence, better health, and well-being through shared knowledge and experience.
 The program offers workshops taught by neighbors that focus on gardening, cooking, and food preservation.
 We support the Hardwick Community Gardens and build garden beds at apartment buildings nearby, with help from Hazen Union School students.

 Interested in joining Grow Your Own or learning more?
 Membership and workshops are free and open to the public, and children are welcome.
 For more information, contact LauraLee Sweeney, executive director at the Hardwick Area Food Pantry or CAE Community Programs Manager Bethany Dunbar.